nicholastay/personal-web/pc.md

 - My main homelab server in use - small, low power box I can have in the corner plugged in to the main router
 - Honestly powerful enough for everything I need, but the storage (USB3) is janky and internal storage is very little, so I need to offload things to the USB drive (which sucks)
 - Services I run include:
+	- Nginx
+	- Samba
-	- NGINX
+	- Git
 	- Nextcloud
 	- Pihole
 	- Wireguard
 	- Jellyfin (media server)
-	- Samba
-	- Git
+	- Navidrome (music server)

 ## Application details